ArduPilot/ardupilot_wiki/common/source/docs/common-rangefinder-landingpage.rst

    will be used until you exceed ``RNGFNDx_MAX_CM``, after that it switches to the barometer.

-   Copter-3.4 (and higher) includes support for :ref:`Terrain Following <terrain-following>` in Auto mode.
+   Copter includes support for :ref:`Terrain Following <terrain-following>` in Auto mode.

-   Copter-3.5 (and higher) and Rover-3.5 (and higher) can use rangefinders for :ref:`Object Avoidance <common-object-avoidance-landing-page>`.
+   Copter can also use rangefinders for :ref:`Object Avoidance <common-object-avoidance-landing-page>`.
 [/site]